CiscoDevNet/terraform-provider-aci/website/docs/r/l3out_floating_svi.html.markdown

 - `relation_l3ext_rs_dyn_path_att` - (Optional) A block representing the relation to a Domain (class infraDomP).
 Type: Block.
   - `tdn` - (Required) The distinguished name of the target.
   - `floating_address` - (Optional) Floating address of the target.
   - `forged_transmit` - (Optional) A configuration option that allows virtual machines to send frames with a mac address that is different from the one specified in the virtual-nic adapter configuration.
+Allowed values are "Disabled" and "Enabled".
+Default value is "Disabled".
   - `mac_change` - (Optional) The status of the mac address change support for port groups in an external VMM controller, such as a vCenter.
+Allowed values are "Disabled" and "Enabled".
+Default value is "Disabled".
   - `promiscuous_mode` - (Optional) The status of promiscuous mode support status for port groups in an external VMM controller, such as a vCenter.
 This needs to be turned on only for service devices in the cloud, not for Enterprise AVE service deployments.
+Allowed values are "Disabled" and "Enabled".
+Default value is "Disabled".

 ## Attribute Reference